 Evaluation of the Doctoral Experiential Placement: Evaluation of performance will be completed by the student, the site mentor, and the faculty mentor.
 The evaluation tool utilized will be developed by the student and written in the Doctoral Experiential Memorandum of Understanding.
 The tool developed should measure the degree to which the objective were met.
 For example, each objective can be rated as exceeds, meets, needs improvement, or unsatisfactory.

 The evaluation should occur at midterm and final.

-Is/SP Culminating Project: In conjunction with the Doctoral Experiential Placement, students will complete a culminating project that relates theory to practice and demonstrates synthesis of indepth advanced knowledge in a practice area.
+Independent Study (IS)/Scholarly Project (SP) Culminating Project: In conjunction with the Doctoral Experiential Placement, students will complete a culminating project that relates theory to practice and demonstrates synthesis of in-depth advanced knowledge in a practice area.
 The culminating project will be consistent with the student's individualized learning objectives noted on the Doctoral Experiential Memorandum of Understanding.
 The IS/SP Culminating Project can take one of the following dissemination type: 1) Case study, 2) Program Development/Modification, 3) Course Development, 4) Advocacy Via Professional Journal or Agency Level, and 5) Research Report.
-Students under the direction of their faculty mentor will submit a Topic Proposal to the graduate school prior to beginning the IS/SP Culminating Project.
+Students under the direction of their faculty mentor must submit a topic proposal to the graduate school prior to beginning the IS/SP Culminating Project.
+The Graduate Director will forward the topic proposals to the graduate school once approved by the Advisor and Graduate Director